hlancia/AI-Computational-Immunology-Portfolio/README.md

 ---

-## Future Projects
+## Long-Term Vision

+The long-term goal of this portfolio is to develop an AI-driven computational platform capable of integrating:

-- Multi-omic integration
+- Single-cell transcriptomics
 - Spatial transcriptomics
-- Graph Neural Networks
-- Drug repurposing AI
-- Clinical response prediction
+- Cell–cell communication
+- Multi-omic datasets
+- Machine learning
+- Therapeutic target discovery

+to accelerate precision medicine for autoimmune diseases.